 Historic Dance Program

-- Throughout the year, period balls from various centuries occur in the historic City Tavern ballroom.
+- Balls: Throughout the year, period balls from various centuries occur in the historic City Tavern ballroom.
 A typical evening includes live music, a period inspired dessert collation, period libations, and dancing.
 Costumes are encouraged; after-five attire requested.
-Visit the City of Alexandria Calendar for upcoming ball dates.
+Visit the Historic Alexandria Calendar for upcoming ball dates.

-- On the three Thursdays prior to each ball, a dance master provides dance instruction.
-Visit the City of Alexandria Calendar for upcoming lesson dates.
+- Dance Classes: On the three Thursdays prior to each ball, a dance master provides dance instruction.
+Visit the Historic Alexandria Calendar for upcoming lesson dates.

 Playing the Past Ball Outreach Kit

 Recreating an 18th-century ball is a fun way to learn about 18th-century life!
 This outreach kit walks a classroom or Girl Scout troop through all of the steps, from researching a character to making clothes to recipes, games, and dances for the big event.